henrik7264/PY_Actors/README.md

   Phase2: Focus is to provide a distributed environment for sharing messages between Actors.
 </p>

-Now you may think why all the fuss about logging, scheduler and timers.
+Now you may think why all the fuss about logging, schedulers and timers.
 All programming languages provides these facilities either directly or as libraries that easily can be included.
 My answer to this falls back to "the keep it simple" item.
 The programmer should be presented with a homogen and coherent interface that supports building reactive systems using Actors - read on it will become more clear in the text below.
 What then about configuration, network access, database access etc.?
-Yes, they may become interesting in a future version, but remember that they may just as well be implemented by an Actor.
+Yes, they may become interesting in a future version, but remember that they could just as well be implemented by an Actor.

 ## Installation and Setup
 The Reactive_Systems_using_Actors library depends on the ReactiveX extensions RxPY (see https://github.com/ReactiveX/RxPY) and RxCpp (see https://github.com/ReactiveX/RxCpp).
 These two extensions must be installed prior to installing the library.
 The installation process is as follows: